taniarascia/taniarascia.com/content/posts/2019-11-26-overview-of-css-concepts.md

 - **Border box** says yes!
 Borders and padding are part of an element's size!
 - **Content box** says no!
 Borders and padding are not part of an element's size!

 My recommendation?
 Set `box-sizing` to `border-box` on everything (`*`).
 Always.
 Don't even think about it!
-On the rare occassion something needs to be `content-box`, you can override it.
+On the rare occasion something needs to be `content-box`, you can override it.
 This is one of the few things IE got right - making `border-box` the default while the rest of the browsers use `content-box` as the default.

 ### Border box vs. content box?